florentfettu/update-summarization-production/README.md

 2. To train the model : <br>
 &nbsp;&nbsp;a.
 Set the train_model variable to True <br>
 &nbsp;&nbsp;b.
 Input a run_name (str) to record all results and model
-3. To generate summaries and metrics, the variable `generate` must be set to True in configs/config.py
+3. To generate summaries and metrics, the variable `generate` must be set to True

 ## Dependency Management & Reproducibility